zz9tf/OneClickRestore/README.md

 For our privacy policy, please refer to the following link: [Privacy Policy](https://github.com/zz9tf/OneClickRestore/blob/main/Privacy%20policy.md)

-Feel free to explore and enjoy the seamless tab and window management provided by History Manager!
+Feel free to explore and enjoy the seamless tab and window management provided by Tabs Manager!